![]() |

 This was the first time I'd ever put up my tent on this AT attempt.

 I met Shark Chow here.
-He is a kayaker and a journalist.
+He is an ocean kayaker and a journalist.

 Day 5 - This was the longest day on the AT so far.
 It was nearly eleven and a half miles with a crap ton of ups and downs.
 When I arrived at Low Gap shelter I was pooped.
 Crow was here along with Llama Mama.
 The whole family showed up here soon afterwards.